 Year One: Set the Framework

 Decide you are going to commit to this plan no matter what it takes.
 You're responsible for your own future, and you might need to make some drastic changes to make it to retirement in one decade.

 Friends, family, and even your spouse may try to talk you out of these changes, but don’t let them distract you from your goal.
-Imagine what it will be like to be financially secure, and make the commitment to keep taking baby steps until you get there.
+Imagine what it will be like to be financially secure and commit to keep taking baby steps until you get there.
 Write your commitment down, and read it every day to keep your motivation strong.

 Begin a bare-bones lifestyle.
 Your first priority is to slash expenses so that you have extra cash every month.
 Using every possible way you can think of to spend less will powerfully accelerate your retirement savings, which you'll need with a 10-year time frame.

 This phase entails living on next-to-nothing while you get out of debt and build up savings.
 This won't be easy, but it will be worth it.
 Consider drastic moves, like downsizing your home, switching to public transportation, shopping at thrift stores, and cooking at home instead of dining out.
 Skip the cable TV and expensive cell phone plan.
 It doesn't have to be forever, but if you are willing to live very frugally for even a short while, you'll be surprised at the progress you can make.